stevenwadeconsulting/k8s-fundamentals-labs/docs/index.md

 ## Feedback

 Your feedback is valuable!
-At the end of the workshop, please share your thoughts on:
+At the end of the workshop, please take a few minutes to share your thoughts by completing our [feedback form](https://forms.gle/HxoVhSZRNk49BweS9){target="_blank"}.

-- Lab content and difficulty level
-- Workshop pace and structure
-- Areas for improvement
-- Additional topics you'd like to see covered
+Your input helps us improve future workshops and develop new content based on your needs and interests.

 ## License